denilsonsa/azw3-or-mobi-to-cbz/README.md

 In summary:

-* Free-flow/flexible-flow e-books: not supported.
+* Reflowable e-books: not supported.
 * Fixed-layout e-books:
     * With a single image per page: supported.
     * With two images per page: supported.